colinnewell/pcap2har-go/README.md

   those details are what would help you spot a problem.
 * I haven't looked at how you'd decode TLS traffic.
 Presumably I'd need to provide keys for that.
+* Timing info may not be perfect.
+I need to test more thoroughly, but I suspect the time for the entry will be derived from the timing of the data packets, without taking into consideration the TCP handshake.

 In order to fix those limitations I'd probably need to extend or redo the existing tcpreader.